HDF-NI/hdf5.node/_posts/2015-05-02-install-setup.md

 Currently testing with node v0.12.0 and V8 3.28.73.
 Builds on Ubuntu 14_04, CentOS 6 and MacOSX 10.7.
 Working on getting access to a 10.10 version to solve later build issues.
 And setting up a windows work environment for VS2013 [any knowledge about node-gyp on these platforms would be much appreciated]
 Resources leaks are being found when the h5 file is closed.
 When found they are being eliminated.
 Error handling component is being investigated; how to best leverage V8 and node from the native side.

-A legacy development for node v0.10.31 and V8 3.14.5.9 resides in ./legacy/node-v0.10.31.
-Further development of legacy is suspended since nodejs v0.12.0 has been released.

 ## Dependencies

 + [HDF5 C Library](http://www.hdfgroup.org/downloads/index.html) v5-1.8.14